 Why Melbourne logistics organisations choose Dream Engine

 We are a Melbourne-based video production team with experience working in warehouses, factories, and transport environments.
+That includes projects for organisations such as Thermo King, Linde Material Handling, PACT, and Ampol.

+We regularly work in active warehouse and transport settings where filming needs to be planned around safety protocols, access restrictions, and live operations.
 Our process is built around safety, planning, and clear communication.
 We work closely with operations, marketing, and communications teams to ensure the final video accurately reflects how the organisation works and how the video will be used.

 Planning a logistics or transport video